geertjanw/OJETCourse4.x/lesson3/lesson3-part07.md

-# Lesson 3 - Part 7
+# Lesson 3 - Part 7: Testing and Debugging